kollerlukas/safe-explorer/README.md

 This repository contains Pytorch implementation of paper ["Safe Exploration in Continuous Action Spaces" [Dalal et al.]](https://arxiv.org/pdf/1801.08757.pdf) [1].

-The Ball-Domain from [1] is implemented in a custom [OpenAI gym](https://gym.openai.com/) environment.

 ## Setup

 The code requires Python 3.6+ and is tested with torch 1.1.0.
 To install dependencies run the following command.